-Then, in the call itself, just when you’re preparing to answer those same old questions from pretty much every sales call you make, something magical happens…
+Then, in the call itself, just when you’re preparing to answer those same old questions, something magical happens:

 There are no questions.
-The prospect already knows the answers.
+The prospect already has the answers.
 Every one.

-Somehow, this prospect already has all the information they need.
-Somehow, the trust you’re looking to establish is already there.
-The prospect is eager to move forward into the next stages of the sale.
+Your prospect already has all the information they need.
+They already trust your business — and they're eager to move forward into the next stages of the sales process.

-For Marcus, this switch in tactics yielded huge gains in his closing rate.
-As he details in his book, prior to developing and perfecting assignment selling at River Pools, he and his sales team operated with a close rate of about 30 percent.
+Marcus developed this practice when he was a salesperson and co-owner of a pool installation company.
+He found that assignment selling yielded huge gains in his closing rate.
+Prior to developing and perfecting assignment selling, he and his sales team operated with a close rate of about 30%.

-However, after implementing assignment selling, his close rate more than doubled to 79%.
+However, after implementing assignment selling, his close rate more than doubled.

-Now, what’s important to note is that Marcus wasn’t suddenly selling way more pools.
-While the number of sales certainly increased, the biggest change was that more of his sales meetings were with much more educated, and therefore qualified, prospects.
+What’s important to note is that Marcus wasn’t suddenly selling way more pools.
+While the number of sales certainly increased, the biggest change was that more of his sales meetings were with much more educated and qualified prospects.

 There are important ways that assignment selling can benefit your sales process immediately:

-First, as mentioned, the most common and repetitive buyer questions can and should be answered for prospects by content on the company website.
-There, they can educate themselves on-demand and at their own pace, not having to worry about missing a detail during a call.
-Think of the experience as a walk-through of their future home without a real estate agent (sales rep) following them around, room-to-room.
+We believe that the most common buyer questions should be answered on the company website.
+There, prospects can educate themselves on-demand and at their own pace, not having to worry about missing a detail during a call.

-Better qualify leads = better use of sales reps’ time
+2. Better quality leads = better use of sales reps’ time

 A committed buyer understands expectations around budget, timing, how things work, and the different options they have.
 Those are the prospects sales reps should be spending their time with.